k8snetworkplumbingwg/ovs-cni/docs/cni-plugin.md

-Any options added to the `ovs.conf` are overridden by configuration options that are in the CNI configuration (e.g. in a custom resource `NetworkAttachmentDefinition` used by Multus CNI or in the first file "ASCII-betically" in the CNI configuration directory -- which is `/etc/cni/net.d/` by default).
+Any options added to the `ovs.conf` are overridden by configuration options that are in the CNI configuration (e.g. in a custom resource `NetworkAttachmentDefinition` used by Multus CNI or in the first file ASCII-betically in the CNI configuration directory -- which is `/etc/cni/net.d/` by default).

 The sample content of ovs.conf (in JSON format) is as follows: